telerik/kendo-ui-core/docs/using-kendo-in-responsive-web-pages.md

 ---
-title: Kendo UI and Responsive Web Design
+title: Responsive Web Design
-description: How to auto-resize kendo widgets when put in resizable containers (splitter or window).
+description: How to implement responsive web design with Kendo UI widgets.
 position: 190
 ---

+#Responsive Web Design concepts

+By definition, responsive web design or responsiveness is an approach to web design aimed at crafting sites to provide an optimal viewing experience - easy reading and navigation with a minimum of resizing, panning, and scrolling — across a wide range of devices (from desktop computer monitors to mobile phones).
+Responsive web design is the foundation of modern UX practices for building applications for the mobile web.

-# Using Kendo with In Responsive Web Pages
+# Using Kendo UI in Responsive Web Pages

 Most Kendo UI Widgets work and auto-resize when used in responsive web pages out of the box.
-Several widgets will need an additonal [kendo.resize](/api/framework/kendo#methods-resize) in case their dimensions are set to percentage values.
+Several widgets will need an additional [kendo.resize](/api/framework/kendo#methods-resize) in case their dimensions are set to percentage values.

-## Widgets that do not suppport auto resizing when container is resized: ##
+## Widgets that do not support auto resizing when container is resized: ##

 * All DataViz Widgets
 * Mobile Actionsheet